Fate/Stay Night: Release history

-The updated re-release also provided not only this key part of the Fate route's 'Day 10 & 11', but also the true ending to the Fate route.
-Tatsunoko Productions produced three opening animations, based on the three branching storylines in the game.
-Fate, Unlimited Blade Works, and Heaven's Feel are the three branching storylines found within the game.
-They were released separately through digital download on Windows (but as the Réalta Nua version) in the beginning of 2012.
-A PlayStation Vita port of Réalta Nua was released in Japan on November 29, 2012, with three new opening animations by anime studio Ufotable and the option to change the aspect ratio to 4:3, 16:9 or in-between.

-On January 30, 2024, Type-Moon announced Fate/stay night Remastered.
+The updated re-release had provided this part of the route's 'Day 10 & 11', alongside its true ending.
+Tatsunoko Productions produced three opening animations, based on the three branching storylines in the game, Fate, Unlimited Blade Works, and Heaven's Feel.
+All the routes were released separately through digital download on Windows (but as the Réalta Nua version) at the beginning of 2012.
+A PlayStation Vita port of Réalta Nua was released in Japan in November 2012, with three new opening animations by anime studio Ufotable and the option to change the aspect ratio to 4:3, 16:9 or in-between.
+On January 30, 2024, Type-Moon announced Fate/Stay Night Remastered.
 It was published by Aniplex worldwide on August 8, 2024, for the Nintendo Switch and Windows via Steam with Japanese, English and Simplified Chinese language options.
-The remaster is based on the PS Vita version of Réalta Nua, and marks the first official release of the visual novel outside Japan.
+The remaster was based on the PS Vita version of Réalta Nua, and marks the first official release of the visual novel outside Japan.

-There have been only small changes to Shirou's physical design since its inception.
+Since its inception, there have been only small changes to Shirou's physical design.
 With red hair and stubborn eyes, Takeuchi aimed for a typical design of a straightforward shōnen manga genre character.
-However, he felt that it was too standard, so he added more circles in his eyes.
-Takeuchi has trouble bringing out Shirou's expressions because of his unique eyebrows; as a result, Shirou remains the most difficult Fate/stay night character for him to draw.
-Their goal of creating "a protagonist without a face" to comply with the nature of bishōjo games in the initial release of Fate/stay night is another reason Takeuchi had trouble drawing Shirou, who only appeared in a handful of scenes.
+However, he felt that it was too standard, so he added more circles around his eyes.
+Takeuchi has trouble bringing out Shirou's expressions because of his unique eyebrows; as a result, Shirou remains the most difficult Fate/Stay Night character for him to draw.
+Their goal of creating "a protagonist without a face" to comply with the nature of bishōjo games in the initial release of Fate/Stay Night is another reason Takeuchi had trouble drawing Shirou, who only appeared in a handful of scenes.
 In the re-released Réalta Nua version of the visual novel aimed at teenagers rather than just adults, the importance of showing non-adult content was increased.
 So Takeuchi had to draw Shirou more often.

-On October 28, 2005, Type-Moon released a sequel to Fate/stay night, titled Fate/hollow ataraxia.
-Its plot is set half a year after the events of Fate/stay night and features new characters such as Avenger, Bazett Fraga McRemitz, and Caren Ortensia, alongside returning characters such as Shirō Emiya, Saber and Rin Tōsaka.
+On October 28, 2005, Type-Moon released a sequel to Fate/Stay Night, titled Fate/hollow ataraxia.
+Its plot is set half a year after the events of Fate/Stay Night and features new characters such as Avenger, Bazett Fraga McRemitz, and Caren Ortensia, alongside returning characters such as Shirō Emiya, Saber and Rin Tōsaka.